Sam-Iaquinta/Analysing-Plasma-Channels/README.md

 ## plasma-columnn.ipynb

-This code contains 2 labeled parts.
-The first part performs a 3D surface plot of the normalised intensity of a Gaussian Beam.
+This code contains 2 labelled parts.
+The first part plots a 3D surface plot of the normalised intensity of a Gaussian Beam.
-The second part plots a 2D shape of a Helium plasma column generated trhough barrier suppression.
+The second part plots the 2D shape of a Helium plasma column generated through barrier suppression.
 When plotting, a slider widget is available to easily change the inensity of the gaussian beam to see the change in the shape of the plasma column.